x

 The federal funds rate is set by the Federal Open Market Committee (FOMC), the monetary policymaking arm of the Fed.
 It meets about eight times a year to discuss and announce new target rates.

-Remember earlier when we mentioned that the Fed’s job is to keep the economy stable?
+Earlier we mentioned that the Fed’s job is to keep the economy stable.

 To carry this out, the Fed has to keep an eye on inflation (among other things) and make monetary adjustments as necessary to keep it in check.